-After the somewhat tough day considering the weather conditions when I was visiting Freedom Beach and The Big Buddha, I was luckier with the weather when heading south on the west coast today towards Nai Harn Beach.
-On the way, I passed through Karon and Kata beaches that unfortunately seems quite depressing in these pandemic times.
+After the somewhat challenging day considering the weather conditions when I was visiting Freedom Beach and The Big Buddha, I was luckier with the weather when heading south on the west coast today towards Nai Harn Beach.
+On the way, I passed through Karon and Kata beaches which unfortunately seems quite depressing in these pandemic times.
 So it felt good to come up to the Karon viewpoint.
 Astonishing panoramic views and a sense of solace.

 I spent some time at the shrine and read about the monument.
 It is a statue of the 28th child of King Chulalongkorn, Admiral and Prince Abhakara.
 The Prince studied naval warfare in England and was instrumental in setting up the modern Thai navy facilities in Sattahip.
-The Royal Prince Admiral went to England to personally negotiate the investment of the Phra Ruang destroyer, one of the first ships of the Royal Thai Navy and to control the ship during its ensuing voyage home.
+The Royal Prince Admiral went to England to personally negotiate the investment of the Phra Ruang destroyer, one of the first ships of the Royal Thai Navy, and to control the ship during its next voyage home.
 The Admiral Prince is considered to be the Father of the Thai Navy.

 I parked my car, luckily just outside a sushi restaurant, Uetoro, that turned out to be the ideal lunch place.
 The sushi in here was top class for being outside of Japan.
 Outstanding “fruit de mer”.
 Not that cold that you sometimes receive sushi in less scrupulous diners.

 Anyway, 7 prime pieces was a treat for 499 baht.
 They also had cheaper nigiri selections of sushi for around 200 baht.